xabbu42/Master/arbeit.md

 A realization function is *normal* if all symbols for negative families and non-principal positive families are mapped to distinct variables.
-A LP-realization is *normal* if the corresponding realization function is normal and the $CS$ is injective. ^[TODO probably should not misuse normal here for non-principal positive families]
+A LP-realization is *normal* if the corresponding realization function is normal and the $CS$ is injective.
 \End{definition}

 With above precise definition for a normal realization, we are able to